tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 3. When the switch is instructed to dial addresses via the `DialPeersAsync` method, in this case the node itself is set as the source

-Addresses are stored in [buckets](#buckets).
-There are buckets for new addresses and buckets for old addresses.
-If the added address belongs to a new peer, i.e., to a node ID that is not present in the address book, it is added to a bucket of new addresses.
+If the added address contains a node ID that is not registered in the address book, the address is added to a [bucket](#buckets) of new addresses.

-The rationale of this organization of addresses into buckets is detailed thorough this document, but it can be summarized as follows.
-A new peer has its address stored in a bucket of new address, as the node does not have much information about it.
-When a peer is marked as a [good peer](#good-peers) by some reactor (protocol), its address is moved (upgraded) to a bucket of old addresses.
-Old addresses are therefore of peers about which the node has good information.
-When a bucket of old addresses becomes full, one of its addresses is moved (downgraded) to a bucket of new addresses.
-When a bucket of new addresses becomes full, one of its addresses is dropped.
-New addresses, therefore, are deemed less important than old addresses, being dropped easily by the address book.

-The address book can keep multiple network addresses for the same node ID, but this number should be limited.
-A new address with a node ID that is already present in the address book is **not added** when:
+Otherwise, the additional address for an existing node ID is **not added** to the address book when:

 - The last address added with the same node ID is stored in an old bucket, so it is considered a "good" address